navyz/scryptography_algorithm/README.md

 Nowaday, people talk alot about the privacy, security, hacking, public private keys... and I feel curious.

 After having some research on this topic, I decided to ... master this.
-And the first step is to understand how the data is encrypt/decrypt, how to add signature to the information and publish it to Internet without worrying someone will try to ... so something funny.
+And the first step is to understand how the data is encrypt/decrypt, how to add signature to the information and publish it to Internet without worrying someone will try to ... do something funny.

 This source code is for study/research purpose.
 It does not focus on performance but the algorithm itself.